phillipspc/Encore/README.md

 the user has tracked and/or tagged as attending.
 The dashboard can now show a mix of this info by default, i.e. the next upcoming concert you're tracking, and a handful of upcoming events from tracked artists.
 Location pages should display all upcoming shows for that location.
+If not already implemented, all buttons should be dynamic, 'toggle-style' buttons.
+Will likely create a JQuery plugin for this.

 [Details][phase-four]

 ### Bonus Features (TBD)
-- [ ] Dynamic toggle buttons for tracking artists, events, etc.
-- [ ] Home page will allow guest users to search artists/events
 - [ ] Users can add 'live reviews' which show up on the artist's page
 - [ ] Users can "friend" other users
 - [ ] "Friends' plans" page displays upcoming shows of friends